 Summer is now in full swing and with that comes all the outdoor activities that you look forward to all year.
-Camping, fishing, swimming and hiking and as you all know with those activities comes those pesky bugs especially mosquitos.
+Camping, fishing, swimming, and hiking and as you all know with those activities comes those pesky bugs especially mosquitos.
 If you are like most of us you douse yourself with the strongest bug repellant you can find because nobody likes bug bites not to mention the nasty diseases that these bugs may carry.
 The only problems with the commercial bug sprays is that they are full of chemicals and they are sticky.
-Below is a chemical free bug repellant that is not sticky an smells great!
+Below is a chemical free bug repellant that is not sticky and smells great!

-Essential Oil Bug Spray
+Go Away Bugs - Essential Oil Spray

 Mix all together in a 16 oz or larger spray bottle.
 Shake well before using and spray all exposed skin before venturing into the great outdoors.
 Avoid contact with eyes.